 † The Clare College curriculum also includes a three-credit quantitative reasoning requirement.
 Mathematics majors satisfy this requirement by passing any of the courses listed in the above table under Mathematics.

 Complementing your major in mathematics with...

 - ... a minor: It is common, although by no means required, for a student to add a minor in a different area to his or her major in mathematics.
 Whether a minor is appropriate and if so, in which area, depends on the student's interests and career goals.
-For example, a student with an interest in science may desire a minor in computer science or physics, while a student with an interest in business may benefit from a minor in accounting or finance.
-A minor need not be in an area traditionally associated with mathematics.
-For example, a student could minor in visual arts or political science.
 To declare a minor, a special form must be filled out and filed with the Records Office by the end of the student's junior year; the appropriate form is available from the student's adviser.

 - ... a second major: For some students, a minor in a different area is not enough---to achieve their goals, they desire a second major.
-In such circumstances, the student usually picks the second major in an area closely allied with mathematics, like computer science or physics.
-However, such a choice is by no means mandatory.
-In the not-too-distant past, a Bonas student majored in both mathematics and English.
+In such circumstances, the student usually (but not always!) picks the second major in an area closely allied with mathematics, such as computer science or physics.
 To declare a second major, a special form must be filled out and filed with the Records Office by the end of the student's junior year; the appropriate form is available at the Records Office.

 - ... honors: Graduating with honors is the highest academic distinction offered to undergraduate students at St. Bonaventure University.
 Students interested in obtaining a degree in mathematics with honors are encouraged to peruse the Mathematics Degree with Honors page and to consult the University Honors Program website.
 An honors project in mathematics with a grade of C or better will fulfill the Senior Comprehensive Requirement.